This post is the third installment in a multi-part series on the evolution of mammal-like reptiles.

 One of the main thrusts of my post is this: the earth was already inhabited by a wide variety of impressive, large terrestrial reptiles – most of them archosaurs or close relatives of archosaurs – when the first dinosaurs made their appearance on the evolutionary stage.

-Aetosaurs were herbivorous archosaurs armored in heavy, interlocking dermal plates – it is tempting to think of them as prehistoric armadillos.
+Aetosaurs were herbivorous archosaurs armored in heavy, interlocking dermal plates.
+It is tempting to think of them as prehistoric armadillos.
 Many were armed with fearsome spikes and stout claws.
 Rynchosaurs were strange plant-eating relatives of the archosaurs that had barrel-shaped bodies, stocky limbs and strong beaks that could cut through plant matter.

 The first “true crocodiles” also appeared during the early Mesozoic.
 Modern-day crocodiles and alligators are built for a low-energy, semi-aquatic lifestyle.
 Crocodiles walk, for the most part, with a sprawling, lizard-like gait and spend hours basking on river-banks in a state of absolute intertia.
-Many early Crocodillians were, by contrast, slender-legged and fleet-footed terrestrial creatures – some of them were even herbivores!
+Many early Crocodillians were, by contrast, slender-legged and fleet-footed terrestrial creatures.
+Some of them were even herbivores!
 Crocodile evolution is a fascinating story in its own right and will be dealt with more fully in a future post.

 Step 3: Dinosaurs as erect-walking animals

 In Dinosaurs, however, the articulation between the ankle bones is modified to produce a simple hinge joint.
 The functional ankle-joint is between the upper bones of the ankle (the calcaneum and astragalus) and the bones immediately distal to it (refer to diagram).
 The calcaneum was very small compared to the astragalus.
 The important implication of this anatomical design is that the foot was restricted to motion in a vertical plane.
-In other words, it could move back-and-forth but could not be twisted to any considerable extent.
+In other words, it could move back-and-forth but could not be twisted.
 This is a clear adaptation for upright, speedy running.
 A similarly structured ankle is also found in pterosaurs.
 Pterosaurs are aerially adapted reptiles and close relatives of dinosaurs.

 Both the Raiusuchians and the Dinosaurs independently evolved an erect gait (where the limbs were positioned directly below the body rather than splayed outwards), but their anatomical approaches to this condition differed.

 Three bones make up the pelvis: the pubis, the ischium and the illium.
 At the junction of these three bones, there is a socket into which the head of the femur fits called the acetabulum.
 In Dinosaurs, the head of the femur is bent – that is, offset at an angle to the main body of the bone.
 The head fits into the acetabulum.
-The dinosaur acetabulum, rather than being a solid bone-pocket, actually has an opening in it (an open acetabulum is one of the defining features of the dinosaur clade).
+The dinosaur acetabulum, rather than being a solid pocket of bone, actually has an opening in it (an open acetabulum is one of the defining features of the dinosaur clade).
 The dinosaur femoral head is rather more barrel-shaped that the bulbous head of the human femur, limiting thigh motion to a plane parallel to the body.

 Dinosaurs did not comprise a significant portion of terrestrial animal diversity for much of the early Mesozoic, but they eventually supplanted the raisuchians, aetosaurs, rynchosaurs and other reptile groups as the dominant vertebrates on land.
 Their spectacular success would last them through the middle and later Mesozoic – and beyond, given that birds are modern day descendants of dinosaurs.